rasool321/Insta-clone/README.md

 ---

-Let me know if you want to include screenshots, demo video links, or add **deployment instructions on Render/Netlify/Vercel**, etc. I can help you host it too if you're ready for the next level 🚀
+Let me know if you want to include screenshots, demo video links, or add **deployment guidelines**, etc. I can help you host it too if you're ready for the next level 🚀